Autumn Weeks: Louisville Cardinals

 Ahead of the 2022 college season, Weeks transferred to the University of Louisville and joined the Cardinals.
 On August 18, 2022, she scored a debut goal to help Louisville earn a 3–0 win to kick off its season.
 The goal, just like Weeks' first IUPUI goal, was netted against UIC.
 Weeks went on to star in all 18 matches for the Cardinals, playing 769 minutes.
 In her final college season, she started in 8 of her 15 appearances and increased to 998 minutes on the year.
 Louisville played their final match of the season on October 26, 2023, against Duke, whom they had never previously beaten.
-Weeks tallied her first (and only) collegiate assist in the match, which ended as a victory for the Cardinals.
+Weeks tallied her first collegiate assist in the match, which ended as a victory for the Cardinals.

 Club career

-Pre-professional beginnings

 Throughout her college career, Weeks spent her offseasons gaining experience with pre-professional clubs.
 In 2021, she played for the Chicago Red Stars Reserves and helped the team win the Lake Michigan Conference championship.
 The next three years, she played for USL W League clubs, spending two seasons with Racing Louisville FC and one with Lexington SC.

-Lexington SC

 After completing college, Weeks spent time with the professional counterparts of her USL W League teams.
 She attended a pro day with Racing Louisville FC's National Women's Soccer League squad and tried out for Lexington SC's upcoming USL Super League team.
 Weeks made it onto Lexington's squad, but, hopeful to join the NWSL, she delayed signing a contract until after hearing results from the league's 2024 Draft.
 She went undrafted and subsequently inked her first professional deal with Lexington.
 Weeks made 16 appearances in her rookie year as Lexington finished in last place and failed to qualify for the playoffs.
 She was responsible for one goal contribution, an assist in a match against Dallas Trinity FC on November 9, 2024.
 At the end of the season, Lexington SC announced that Weeks would be departing from the club.

-Asheville City SC

 Following her experience with Lexington, Weeks joined Asheville City SC for the 2025 USL W League season.
 She helped contribute to Asheville City's run into the USL W League playoffs, where the club was eliminated in the semifinals by North Carolina Courage U23; Weeks came on as a substitute in the eventual 2–1 loss.
 She made 5 total appearances for Asheville City.

-Odysseas Moschatou

 On August 24, 2025, Weeks signed with Greek club Odysseas Moschatou.